ZhaoDanOnGitHub/test-1/README.md

-       -b   <int>      threads number for parallel computing, default=1 -x   <int>      output homopolymer only, 0: no; 1: yes, default=0 -y   <int>      output microsatellite only, 0: no; 1: yes, default=0
+       -b   <int>      threads number for parallel computing, default=1 -x   <int>      output homopolymer only, 0: no; 1: yes, default=0 -y   <int>      output microsatellite only, 0: no; 1: yes, default=0 -P   <string>   the path of maf files(If you want to use mutation data, you just need to specify homopolymer and microsatellites file and maf files path with -d and -P respectively)

        -h   help